danielbachhuber/LEV-and-FGCH-Content-Analysis-for-January-2011-Carnival-of-Journalism/research.markdown

 == Questions to answer with research ==

+= When did each publication launch? =
+* LEV: September 13, 2010
+* FGCH: ?

 = For each publication, what is the coverage area in terms of blocks and # of people? =